Brightspace/test-reporting-action/README.md

 * `role-to-assume` ([see below]): The Amazon Resource Name (ARN) of the role to assume.
-* `report-path` (default: `./d2l-test-report.json`): Path to the D2L format test report JSON file to process.
+* `report-path` (default: `./d2l-test-report.json`): Path to the D2L format test report JSON file for processing.
 * `lms-build-number`: The LMS build number of the site used to generate this report.
 Will throw an error if provided and already present in the report.
 * `lms-instance-url`: The LMS instance URL of the site used to generate this